solid/authorization-panel/proposals/acp/index.md

 ![A policy specifies rules that need to be satisfied"](diagrams/policy-rules.svg "A policy specifies rules that need to be satisfied")

 *   Note the rules can be specified using the three predicates, allOf, someOf or noneOf.
-The predicates are evaluated in the order shown and therefore a user specified in one of the rules using noneOf, will not satisfy the policy if the same user was specified in one of the rules using allOf or noneOf.
+The predicates are evaluated in the order shown and therefore a user specified in one of the rules using noneOf, will not satisfy the policy if the same user was specified in one of the rules using allOf or someOf.
 *   A rule can also specify groups.

 ![Rules can specify agents and groups"](diagrams/rules-groups.svg "Rules can specify agents and groups")

 *   When applying a policy to a container, a user can specify that the policy should be propagated to all children in that container by using the applyMembers predicate.
 The server will then ensure that this policy is applied (using the apply predicate) to all resources created in that container.
-*   If the resource created in the container is itself a container then the server will also propage the policy using the applyMembes predicate on the child container.
+*   If the resource created in the container is itself a container then the server will also propage the policy using the applyMembers predicate on the child container.

 ![Policies propagate to container children using the apply members predicate"](diagrams/apply-members.svg "Policies propagate to container children using the applyMembers predicate")

 In the example below the **_Friends_** policy has been applied to the **_blog_** resource.
-The **_Friends_** policy states that anybody who satisfies **_allOf_** the **_College Friends_** and **_Work Friends_** rules are **_allow_**ed to have **_Read_** access to the resource protected by the policy i.e. the **_blog _**resource.
+The **_Friends_** policy states that anybody who satisfies **_allOf_** the **_College Friends_** and **_Work Friends_** rules are **_allow_**ed to have **_Read_** access to the resource protected by the policy i.e. the **_blog_** resource.
 The only two people who satisfy both rules i.e. appear in both rules, are Alice and Greg.
 This means that the **_blog_** resource will be available to read by Alice and Greg but nobody else.
 It also means that neither Alice or Greg will be able to write to the resource.

 ![The allOf predicate takes the intersection of the specified rules](diagrams/ex-blog.svg "allOf is the intersection of the specified rules")

 ### Using Policies

-*   Every resource in a Pod has an associated access control resource.
-This access control resource (ACR) is created by the server when a resource is created.
+*   Every resource in a Pod has an associated Access Control Resource (ACR), which is created by the server when a resource is created.
 The ACR contains one or more access control statements.
 Access control statements specify the policies that have been applied and protect access to  the associated resource.
 *   The Pod Owner always has read and write access to all ACRs.
 *   This allows the Pod Owner to apply policies to any resource.
 *   However, an ACR can also specify policies that determine access to itself.